 Jason also mentioned the more personal impact of this program.
 Over the years he has remained in contact with his Korean counterpart and with other members of the Korean delegation.
 In fact, he said that he met his best friend through this program.

 Jason expressed how grateful he is for having had the opportunity to be a participant in the program, and how this exchange has not only opened his eyes to new world but has radically altered the course of his personal and professional life.

-This article is the third in a series of five highlighting the personal stories and the impact of the U.S. Congress – Republic of Korea National Assembly Exchange Program on its American alumni.
+This article is the third in a series of four highlighting the personal stories and the impact of the U.S. Congress – Republic of Korea National Assembly Exchange Program on its American alumni.
 This article was jointly written with Atlas Corps Fellow Jenny Park.